-We rank among the top nursing schools in the nation for research and training funding from the National Institutes of Health and other federal and non-federal grants.
-The published findings from these studies will help to shape the future of healthcare in Seattle and around the globe.
+UW is among the top ranked Schools of Nursing in research funding from the National Institutes of Health (NIH), with world renown centers of research excellence.
+Our faculty and staff are Principal Investigators on approximately 150 active and pending research studies and are collaborators on dozens of research studies around the globe.
+We consistently rank among the top nursing schools in the nation for research and training funding from the National Institutes of Health and other federal and non-federal grants.
+The published findings from these studies will help shape the future of healthcare in Seattle, throughout Washington, and around the globe.

 Our centers: Improving health

-Nursing research contributes to better prevention and management of diseases, symptoms and conditions that affect us all.
-Nurse scientists help identify and overcome barriers to achieving the best healthcare possible.
-Our researchers enhance quality of care, maximize health outcomes, and improve cost-effectiveness of quality services.
+The research our faculty conduct contributes to better prevention and management of diseases, symptoms, and conditions that affect us all.
+Nurse scientists help identify and overcome barriers to achieving the best and most equitable healthcare possible.
+Our investigators enhance quality of care, maximize health outcomes, and improve cost-effectiveness of quality services.
 We strengthen health infrastructures, resulting in healthier communities and more efficient and effective health systems.

-Our six research centers provide support, leadership and collaborative mentoring for faculty and clinicians, as well as a variety of diverse research opportunities for students, locally and globally.
+Our research centers provide support, leadership, and collaborative mentoring for faculty and clinicians, as well as a variety of diverse research opportunities for students, locally and globally.

 A legacy of scientific inquiry